People

 Dr. Neil MacFarlane joined Oxford University as the Lester B. Pearson Professor of International Relations in 2006.
 He has a wide range of research interests, which focus on the theory and practice of international relations of the former Soviet space, as well as Georgian regional foreign policy

 Zaza Pachulia was a professional player in the NBA for over 16 years, and a member of the Golden Warriors’ 2017 and 2018 NBA Championship teams.
-Currently, a consultant with the Golden Warriors, and founder and leader of the Zaza Pachulia Basketball Academy in Georgia.
+He went on to become a consultant with the Golden Warriors and founder and leader of the Zaza Pachulia Basketball Academy in Georgia.

-Ambassador Natalie Sabanadze is currently the Cyrus Vance visiting professor in International Relations at Mount Holyoke College.
-Previously she held positions as Georgia’s ambassador to Belgium, Luxembourg and the European Union as well as a Senior Adviser/Head of Section at the OSCE High Commissioner on National Minorities.
+Ambassador Natalie Sabanadze is the Cyrus Vance Visiting Professor in International Relations at Mount Holyoke College.
+Previously she held positions as Georgia’s ambassador to Belgium, Luxembourg, and the European Union, as well as a senior adviser/head of section at the OSCE High Commissioner on National Minorities.

-Dr. Mamuka Tsereteli has more than thirty years of experience in academia, diplomacy and business in the Black Sea and Caspian regions.
-He is president of the America-Georgia Business Council, a Senior Fellow at the Central Asia-Caucasus Institute at the American Foreign Policy Council and Senior Adjunct Professor at the School of International Service, American University in Washington DC.
+Dr. Mamuka Tsereteli has more than 30 years of experience in academia, diplomacy, and business in the Black Sea and Caspian regions.
+He is president of the America-Georgia Business Council, a senior fellow at the Central Asia-Caucasus Institute at the American Foreign Policy Council, and senior adjunct professor at the School of International Service, American University, in Washington, DC.

-Ambassador Kenneth Yalowitz is a retired career U.S. Ambassador to Georgia and Belarus.
-Since retirement he has been a faculty member at Dartmouth College and Georgetown University as well as an adjunct at Washington and Lee, Mount Holyoke and now at Virginia Tech.
+Ambassador Kenneth Yalowitz is a retired career diplomat and former U.S. ambassador to Georgia and Belarus.
+Since retirement, he has been a faculty member at Dartmouth College and Georgetown University and an adjunct at Washington and Lee, Mount Holyoke, and Virginia Tech.

-Elizabeth Zaldastani Napier is a Trustee of the G. Zaldastanishvili American Academy in Tbilisi and Board Member of American Friends of Georgia.
-She worked at Harvard Business School, the Tuck School of Business at Dartmouth and is currently with the Darden School of Business at the University of Virginia.
-She led the Georgian American Diaspora organization from 1995 to 2005 and helped launch the America Georgia Business Council.
+Elizabeth Zaldastani Napier is a trustee of the G. Zaldastanishvili American Academy in Tbilisi and board member of American Friends of Georgia.
+She has worked at Harvard Business School, the Tuck School of Business at Dartmouth, and the Darden School of Business at the University of Virginia.
+She led the Georgian American Diaspora organization from 1995 to 2005 and helped launch the America-Georgia Business Council.